TryGhost/migrate/packages/mg-curated-export/README.md

-# Migrate Curate Export
+# Migrate Curated Export

-Migrate content from Curate using the supplied zip file, and generate a `zip` file you can import into a Ghost installation.
+Migrate content from Curated using the supplied zip file, and generate a `zip` file you can import into a Ghost installation.

 ## Install